What to Measure and How to Track the Most Important Sales Metrics

 We can say that it is one of the most important KPIs in the process, because if you spend a lot to win over your customers and they don't pay you enough, it's not worth selling.

-Example: if you spent $10,000/month with your sales team (adding salaries, benefits, commissions, tools, etc.), another $10,000/month on marketing (adding salaries, benefits, commissions, tools, paid media, etc), your total investment is $20,000/month.
+Example: if you spent $10,000/month with your sales team (including salaries, benefits, commissions, tools, etc.), and another $10,000/month on marketing (including salaries, benefits, commissions, tools, paid media, etc.), your total investment is $20,000/month.

 If you closed 5 customers in that same specific month, you will divide the total invested by the number of customers gained.
 This way, your CAC will be $4,000.